Noeloikeau/cndy/README.md

-# CNDY: Complex Network Dynamics Framework
+# CNDY: Complex Network Dynamics

 ## Overview

-CNDY (Complex Network Dynamics) is a Python framework for simulating and analyzing complex network dynamics with support for conditional Just-In-Time (JIT) compilation via Numba for high-performance computing.
+CNDY (Complex Network Dynamics) is a Python framework for simulating and analyzing dynamical complex networks with support for conditional Just-In-Time (JIT) compilation via Numba for high-performance computing.
 It supports:

 - Configurable node and edge functions
 - Time delays in signal propagation